bonitasoft/bonita-doc/md/widgets.md

 * modal-body
 * modal-footer, which creates a horizontal line on top of the element

-A modal container doesn't work when it is embedded in another modal container.
+A modal container cannot be located in another container.
-In a form, a page, or a layout, we recommend to drop modal containers at the bottom of the editor content.
+We recommend to drop all modal containers at the bottom of the whiteboard, for clarity.
 To embed a pop-in into another pop-in at runtime, drop the first modal container at the bottom, drop the second modal container below the first one, and drop the button that opens the second pop-in within the first modal container.

 ## Input widgets